Virginia Concealed Handgun Permit Reciprocity and Recognition

 - The permit or license holder has not previously had a Virginia concealed handgun permit revoked.

 Although the law requires Virginia to grant recognition to all states that issue permits, those states may not authorize Virginia permit holders to possess a firearm in their state.

-Prior to traveling citizens should contact a representative of the state they intend to travel through to determine if that state will recognize their Virginia resident or non-resident concealed carry permit, or visit that state’s website for guidance.
+Prior to traveling members of the public should contact a representative of the state they intend to travel through to determine if that state will recognize their Virginia resident or nonresident concealed carry permit, or visit that state’s website for guidance.

 Other Concealed Carry Issues

 Persons should contact the United States Virgin Islands Police prior to bringing a firearm into the islands.

 (340) 712-6058 (St. Croix)

 Law Enforcement Officers Safety Act of 2004 (Public Law 108-277)